danmalone326/dyndns/etc/clients/ddclient.md

-# Configuring UniFi OS for a Custom Dynamic DNS Service
+# Configuring ddclient for a Custom Dynamic DNS Service

 During install:
 ```